Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Stand on one foot with the opposite knee flexed.
 Use a double arm swing.
 Perform a countermovement and jump upward, reaching for a target.
-Land on the same leg and allow recovery time before repeating.
+Land on the same leg, then allow recovery time before repeating.
 Switch legs after a brief rest.

 Jump over barrier